cucapra/diospyros/src/dios-egraphs/Diospyros/documentation.md

 Note the extra condition that regarding the Load argument.
 This is critical, because the load may use a prior defined value, and we cannot move the load before when the value was defined.

 ## lib.rs

+The Diospyros rewriting engine is applied in lib.rs.
+In particular, this file contains a translation from LLVM to `Egg` VecLang instructions, a translation from `Egg` VecLanf Instructions back to LLVM instructions.
+One can specify whether to print the `Egg` rewriting output, and whether to run the `Egg` rewriter at all, via a series of flags, passed in from Diospyros.cpp.

+### New VecLang

+The new VecLang now has a register construct, representing a black box register computation.
+A register represents a computed LLVM Value.
+It may be used if an LLVM Register is used across multiple runs or basic blocks.
+The new argument construct is similar to a register construct, and represents an LLVM argument to a function.

+### LLVM To Egg

+Runs are translated from a sequence of LLVM instructions to a graph of Egg nodes.
+LLVM instructions are recursively translated backwards to Egg nodes.
+Starting in reverse in ths sequence of LLVM instructions, any translatable instruction (Add, Sub, Mul, Div, Neg, Sqrt), is chosen, and translated backwards from.
+If an instruction has been translated already, it is not retranslated to an Egg Node.

+Each LLVM instruction is translated to an appropriate Egg Node:

+- Restricted Instructions (instructions that are used in multiple runs/basic blocks): Translated to a Register Node
+- Instruction not in the current run: Translated to a register node, because it must have existed already in the basic block
+- Binary Operations: Translated to a binary operator node of the correct binary operator, and then each LLVM operand is recursively translated.
+- Unary Operations: Similar to Binary Operations
+- Sqrt: Translated to a sqrt node, and the operand is recursively translated
+- Constants: Translated to a number node
+- Arguments: Translated to argument nodes, which are conceptually similar to a register node because they act as black boxes.

+Finally, Egg Nodes are padded to be a multiple of the vector Lane Width, which is usually 4, and the binary operation nodes are added on.

+Useful metadata:

+- llvm2reg: This TreeMap maps an llvm instruction to a register.
+- llvm2arg: This treemap maps an llvm argument to a register.
+- start_instructions: This is a vector of instructions where llvm2egg translation began
+- start_ids: This is the vector of ids corresponding to the start instructions.
+- prior_translated_instructions: These are all instructions that had been translated already in the current pass.
+- instructions_in_chunk: All instructions in chunk/run (they are synonyms)
+- restricted_instructions: All instructions which are not be translated and are to be represented as a register node.

+All metadata from this pass lies in a struct that is passed to all recursive calls in `llvm2egg`.

+### Egg to LLVM

+The graph of Egg nodes is translated back to LLVM instructions, and the LLVM instructions are built and inserted in place.